f3bolarinwa/MLOps_project_ml_pipeline/README.md

 ## Repository Content Description
 Overview of the content in repository:

-1)Components: contains components constituting the ML pipeline.
+1)cookie-mlflow-step: contains template to quickly generate new component steps to be used with MLFlow.
 See README inside directory

-2)cookie-mlflow-step: contains template to quickly generate new component steps to be used with MLFlow.
-See README inside directory

-3)src: contains components constituting the ML pipeline.
+2)src: contains components constituting the ML pipeline.
 Each component contains its own conda.yml, MLproject and run.py script.

-4)MLproject: an MLproject for the main pipeline
+3)MLproject: an MLproject for the main pipeline

-5)conda.yml: defines all dependencies of the conda environment needed for main pipeline
+4)conda.yml: defines all dependencies of the conda environment needed for main pipeline

-6)config.yaml: configuration file containing parameters for the pipeline.
+5)config.yaml: configuration file containing parameters for the pipeline.
 Configuration managed by hydra

-7)environment.yml: contains all dependencies for conda environment isolation
+6)environment.yml: contains all dependencies for conda environment isolation

-8)main.py: drives entire pipeline
+7)main.py: drives entire pipeline

-9)pipeline graph/wandb end-to-end pipeline graph.png shows entire ML pipeline and its components in graph view.
+8)pipeline graph/wandb end-to-end pipeline graph.png: shows entire ML pipeline and its components in graph view.
 Extracted from wandb

 ## ML pipeline artifact/experiment tracking
 Please find my ML pipeline artifacts and experiment on Weights & Biases: https://wandb.ai/f3bolarinwa/MLOps_nyc_airbnb